saulmoralespa/departamentos-y-ciudades-de-colombia-para-woocommerce/readme.txt

 == Frequently Asked Questions ==

-= It includes all the cities of the 32 departments? =
+= It includes all the cities of the 32 departments?

 Only major cities of each department.

+= Something else you have not told me?

+* Bogotá is not included as a state, because it is not discarded
+* In the shipping area so you can impose rules you must first add the department in the field of states

 == Screenshots ==
 1. States dropdown.
 2. States dropdown on search.
 3. Cities dropdown on search
 4. Choose department WooCommerce.
+5. Shipping rule by city
+6. Reflection shipping rule by city

 == Changelog ==
 = 1.0 =